Shankar Vihar metro station

-The Shankar Vihar metro station is a stop on the Magenta Line of the Delhi Metro.
-This represents part of the third phase of development of the Delhi Metro.
-It was opened to public on 29 May 2018.
-It is the only station in the Delhi Metro network where free movement of civilians is restricted, as it falls in the Delhi Cantonment area in a military zone.
+Shankar Vihar is an elevated metro station on the Magenta Line of Delhi Metro.
+A part of the system's Phase-III, it was opened to the public on 29 May 2018.
+It is the only station in the Delhi Metro network where free movement of civilians is restricted (since it falls within the military zone of Delhi Cantonment).

+History

+The station was constructed at a cost of ₹31.55 crore.

 Station layout

 Structure

 Shankar Vihar elevated metro station situated on the Magenta Line of Delhi Metro.